typelevel/cats-effect/site/src/main/tut/tutorial/tutorial.md

 That code is way simpler, but with that code we would not have control over what would happen if the closing operation throws an exception.
 Also it could be that we want to be aware when closing operations are being run, for example using logs.
-Those can be easily added to the release phase of a 'typical' `Resource` definition.
+In contrast, using `Resource.make` allows to easily control the actions of the release phase.

 Let's go back to our `copy` function, which now looks like this: